Achieving Lasting Weight Loss: Tips & Hacks for Combat Athletes

 Learn Your Habits

-In this document over here, we recommended learning about the various habits and choices you make that lead to weight gain.
+The next step in The Fighter’s Nutritional Blueprint: Creating a Combat Arts Ready Body is learning about the various habits and choices you make that lead to weight gain.
 We recommend going over this list again to make sure you’re in control of these habits.

 One habit is relying on fad diets and “lose weight quick” schemes.
 Most of these do work to get you to lose the weight, but they are unsustainable in the long-term.
 Thus, you gain weight back.
 Plus, this gain-lose cycle (yo-yo dieting) has been shown to increase the risk of heart disease.